AristurtleHu/Pintos/DesignDoc/proj3.md

 To determine if a new file mapping, defined by a starting virtual `addr` and `file_size`, overlaps with an existing segment, my `mmap` system call typically invokes a helper function `check_overlaps(addr, file_size)`.
 This helper function iterates through each virtual page that the proposed new mapping would occupy.
 For every page address in this range, it queries my supplemental page table (SPT) by calling `find_spte()` and may also check the hardware page tables directly using `pagedir_get_page()`.
 If either of these checks indicates that any page within the proposed range is already in use (e.g., `find_spte()` returns an existing entry or `pagedir_get_page()` shows a current mapping), `check_overlaps` signals that an overlap has been detected (conventionally by returning `false`), which subsequently causes the main `mmap` system call to fail.

-### Rationale
+### Rationable

 > **C4:** Mappings created with `mmap` have similar semantics to those of data demand-paged from executables, except that `mmap` mappings are written back to their original files, not to swap.
 This implies that much of their implementation can be shared.
 Explain why your implementation either does or does not share much of the code for the two situations.

-In my implementation, memory-mapped files (MMF) and demand-paged data from executables **highly share core mechanisms**: both are managed using a common Supplemental Page Table Entry (SPTE) structure and utilize similar logic via my `lazy_load` function for their initial setup.
-Consequently, when a page fault occurs, my `load_page` function handles loading data from the backing file in a unified manner for both. **The primary divergence lies in the page eviction strategy:** while the ideal semantic for MMF dirty pages is to be written back to their original file upon eviction, my current `evict_frame` function uniformly writes all types of victim pages, including MMF pages, to the swap disk via `swap_out()`.
+In my implementation, memory-mapped files and demand-paged data from executables **highly share core mechanisms**:
+Both are managed using a common Supplemental Page Table Entry (SPTE) structure and utilize similar logic via my `lazy_load` function for their initial setup.
+Consequently, when a page fault occurs, my `load_page` function handles loading data from the backing file in a unified manner for both.

+**The primary divergence lies in the page eviction strategy:** while the ideal semantic for MMF dirty pages is to be written back to their original file upon eviction, my current `evict_frame` function uniformly writes all types of victim pages, including MMF pages, to the swap disk via `swap_out()`.
 However, the logic for writing dirty MMF pages back to their original file *is* already implemented within my `munmap` function, presenting an opportunity for this code to be reused or refactored into `evict_frame` in the future to enable a more differentiated eviction policy specifically for MMF pages, aligning more closely with the described semantics.

 ---